olimorris/onedarkpro.nvim/README.md

 })
 ```

-> ‼️ For a full list of plugins supported, and their names, see the plugins [section](#electric_plug-supported-plugins)
+> :bangbang: For a full list of plugins supported, and their names, see the plugins [section](#electric_plug-supported-plugins)

 ### Configuring styles